 When there is initial interest from a qualified buyer, we will then discuss the business with them and answer any questions that we can for them.
 We’ll also get a feel for their timeframe and motivation, as well as a greater understanding of why they are interested in your business specifically.
 When we have one that is a good fit, we’ll contact you.

-We will give you information on the potential buyer's background and interest and set up a phone call or meeting with you.
+We will give you information on the potential buyer’s background and interest and set up a phone call or meeting with you.
 This is an excellent opportunity to find out more information on both sides.
-It's also an opportunity to see if you can see this person taking over your business.
-So while they are deciding whether they are interested, you can also make up your mind on the buyer as well.
-We'll do our best to introduce people that we think you will be comfortable with, but at the end of the day, it is your decision.
+It’s also an opportunity to see if you can see this person taking over your business.
+So while they are deciding whether they are interested, you can also make up your mind about the buyer as well.
+We’ll do our best to introduce people that we think you will be comfortable with, but at the end of the day, it is your decision.

 We recommend that you be open and honest about your business.
-It's good to be optimistic about what your business has to offer.
+It’s good to be optimistic about what your company has to offer.
 However, you also want to point out areas where you think a new buyer could improve on what you have done and give them ideas for potentially taking the business to the next level.
 Buyers will usually want to know about the expertise of your staff, your customers, suppliers, your role in the company, etc. Even though they have a lot of this information, they usually want to get more details directly from the seller before making an offer.

-Once buyers have enough knowledge and answers to their questions, we'll find out which ones are serious enough to make a written offer.
-On most businesses we sell, we're able to get multiple offers.
-We'll go over each offer with you and discuss not just the price offered but other items, such as the terms of the sale, due diligence requirements, and how likely we think the buyer is to close on the deal.
-We will consider whether they need financing or not, and their interest in moving quickly, and more.
+Once buyers have enough knowledge and answers to their questions, we’ll find out which ones are serious enough to make a written offer.
+On most businesses we sell, we’re able to get multiple offers.
+We’ll go over each offer with you and discuss not just the price offered but other items, such as the terms of the sale, due diligence requirements, and how likely we think the buyer is to close on the deal.
+We will consider whether they need financing or not, their interest in moving quickly, and more.

 If you have several offers that we are discussing with you, together, we may decide to focus on the best one or two to see if we can negotiate terms with one that will be most likely to close on the deal and see if they can provide terms that are acceptable to you.
 In addition to the price and terms of the payments, we’ll also need to discuss how long of a transition period they want, what due diligence they will be performing, and their plans for running the company.
 We have seen hundreds of offer letters, so we have experience deciphering the various pluses and minuses.
 What is included in the sale may be a point of negotiation, such as accounts receivables, payables, inventory, and whether they are buying the corporation or just the assets of the business.